- 7 UNESCO's World Cultural Heritage sites

 Day 1: Sofia

 Arrival to Sofia.
-Guide meets you at the airport and assists for a transfer to hotel.
-Check in and time at leisure until the evening, when you will enjoy a dinner in a local tavern with folklore music and traditional Bulgarian cuisine.
+We will meet you at the airport and assists for a transfer to your downtown hotel.
+Check in and time at leisure to overcome jet lag.

 Day 2: Sofia